 Once you are sedated, Dr. Heiden will use a specialized dental instrument to drill into the tooth and down below the roots and nerves.
 Once the nerves and roots are exposed, he will remove the nerves and pulp of the tooth.
-He will then clean the tooth inside and out before crowning or capping with a porcelain or metal material.
+He will then clean the tooth inside and out before crowning or capped with a porcelain or metal material.

 Most root canals take about an hour to perform.
-Once yours is finished, you will remain under observation in the dentist’s office for a half hour to make sure you do not have allergic reactions to the anesthesia.
+Once yours is finished, you will remain under observation in the dentist’s office for a half-hour to make sure you do not have allergic reactions to the anesthesia.
 You can then go home to recuperate.

 Recovering from a Root Canal